CoralRocker/BF-Extended/BRAINFUCK.md

 ---

-# Brainfuck Extended
+# Brainf**k Extended
 ---
 ## Scratch Memory<br>
 ### Description
 &nbsp;&nbsp;&nbsp;&nbsp;Added special _scratch memory_, which basically acts as a disposible area where you can do simple calculations.
 It can only have one value inputed: that of the cell in which it was called.
 Once called with the _{_ symbol, anything within its boundaries has no effect on the parent program.
 Close it off with the _}_ symbol.
 It returns to its calling cell the value of the cell on which it was ended. <br>
 &nbsp;&nbsp;&nbsp;&nbsp;An unlimited number of scratch memory can be open at once, meaning that you can open scratch memory inside of scratch memory and have no issues.
 Only one parameter can be passed to the memory.
-Only the brainfuck.v.c interpreter has unlimited scratch memory as I have decided to deprecate the brainfuck.c interpreter.
+Only the brainf**k.v.c interpreter has unlimited scratch memory as I have decided to deprecate the brainf**k.c interpreter.
 The compiler has unlimited memory, just like the interpreter.

 ---
 ## Comments <br>